Frequently Asked Questions

 A: As a free event involving animals, we often get big crowds at

 Vet School Open House.
-The two clinic tours, ZEW room and Teddy
+The two clinic tours, Exotics Room and Teddy

 Bear Surgery can often have long waiting lines.
 We are always